-Before any research involving experiments and/or interviews with human test subjects commences, approval of the Ethics Committee must be obtained.
+Before any research involving participants, such as questionnaires, interviews, experiments or observations, or personal data commences, approval of the Ethics Committee must be obtained.

 A growing number of academic journals as well as Dutch and European funding bodies now require the formal approval of an Ethics Committee before an article can be published or a subsidy granted.

-Download standard forms for the Information brochure and Informed consent form at:
+Download standard forms for the Information brochure and Informed consent form here:

 The guidelines will be kept up to date and may change as the situation changes.
 Be sure to check for the latest version!